 Conversations with ASU alums Sandy Marques and Devon Probal

-Earlier this month, we saw thousands of students walk across the stage at graduation to receive their diploma from Arizona State University, and a significant number of those students completed their degrees online.
+We saw thousands of students walk across the stage at graduation to receive their diploma from Arizona State University, and a significant number of those students completed their degrees online.
 Pursuing a degree through ASU Online has given many professionals the flexibility to establish a career while simultaneously gaining new skills that helped them flourish professionally.

 We checked in with Sandy Marques and Devon Probal, two former ASU graduates who are making their mark on the world.

 In 2012, Sandy Marques graduated from ASU’s online RN to BSN program.
 Prior to becoming a nurse, Marques had worked for 20 years at a criminal justice lab.
 When she was diagnosed with breast cancer, the compassion shown by her bedside nurses inspired Marques to pursue her Associate’s Degree in Nursing, then Bachelor’s of Science in Nursing from ASU, and later her Master’s Degree.

 For Devon Probal, a traditional four-year institution was not the right choice for her.
 But not wanting to forego the ability to earn a degree, Probal earned her Bachelor’s degree in history from ASU Online while working for the U.S. State Department in Australia.
 Last December, Probal completed her degree, and now, at 24 years old, works for U.S. Pacific Command building business intelligence databases.

 Tell us more about your story.
 What catalyzed the change of trajectory for your career?